haosulab/ManiSkill/docs/source/user_guide/demos/index.md

 ## Visualize Pointcloud Data

-You can run the following to visualize the pointcloud observations (require's a display to work)
+You can run the following to visualize the point cloud observations (requires a display to work)

 ```bash
 pip install "pyglet<2" # make sure to install this dependency